johnzastrow/phpblog/hugo-export/posts/2011-07-17-wish-i-didnt-invest-in-the-ipad2.md

 ---
-title: Wish I didn’t invest in the iPad2
+ #  Wish I didn’t invest in the iPad2
 categories:
   - Home and Family